johnsonding/goldfynch/_posts/2017-02-24-codings-and-our-improved-tagging-system.md

 date: 2017-02-24 14:35:00
 tags: general new-features review
 author: "Anith Mathai"
+excerpt: "Tags and codings are user defined labels to help organize files.
+This article explains how to use tags and codes in GoldFynch for review."
 ---

 ### We’ve created a new category of ‘tags’ called ‘codings’